In a year of social distancing, virus alters Sept. 11, too

 The 19th anniversary of the terror attacks will be marked by dueling ceremonies at the Sept.
 11 memorial plaza and a corner near the World Trade Center, reflecting a divide over the memorial’s decision to suspend a cherished tradition of relatives reading victims’ names in person.
 Vice President Mike Pence is expected at both those remembrances in New York, while President Donald Trump and Democratic challenger Joe Biden plan to attend a truncated ceremony at the Flight 93 National Memorial in Pennsylvania.

 In New York, the double beams of light that evoke the fallen twin towers were nearly canceled in the name of virus safety, until an uproar sparked a change of heart.
-The Fire Department has cited the virus in urging members to stay away from any observances of the 2001 attacks that killed nearly the 3,000 people, among them almost 350 firefighters.
+The Fire Department has cited the virus in urging members to stay away from any observances of the 2001 attacks that killed nearly 3,000 people, among them almost 350 firefighters.

 Some victims’ relatives say they understand the ground zero observance had to change in a year when so much else has.
 Others fear the pandemic is making plain what they have feared was happening unspoken: that the commitment to “Never Forget” is fading.